-At age 29, I have thus far visited 35+ countries on 4 continents around the globe.
-I have camped in the jungle in Guatemala, been bungee jumping (4 times!) in New Zealand, traveled through Eastern Europe by train, played a concert on the Great Wall of China, road tripped across the United States, and snorkeled with sharks in Belize.
+At age 30, I have thus far visited 45+ countries on 6 continents around the globe.
+I have camped in the jungle in Guatemala, been bungee jumping (4 times!) in New Zealand, traveled through Eastern Europe by train, played a concert on the Great Wall of China, road tripped across the United States, overlanded through southern Africa, and snorkeled with sharks in Belize.
 I’ve been on cruises, gone backpacking solo, and done guided group tours.
 I’ve stayed in questionable hostels, upscale hotels, and on stranger’s couches.
 I’m up for trying anything once, and I write honestly about all of my travel experiences — whether epic or mundane — on my blog.

 Tentatively, my upcoming travel plans include:

-If you represent a travel-related company in any of the areas listed above (or even any others!), please get in touch to discuss possible sponsorships — I can help promote your brand to thousands of readers, subscribers, followers, and fans!
+If you represent a travel-related company in any of the areas listed above (or even any others!), please get in touch to discuss possible partnerships.

 How Can We Partner?